-The Health Office, staffed by one full-time registered nurse and one part-time nurse, serves students from the Elementary School and Middle School.
+The Health Office, staffed by one full-time registered nurse and two part-time nurses, serves students from the Elementary School and Middle School.
 The Health Office is responsible for providing necessary medical attention and treatment to all students by (1) responding to immediate needs on a daily basis, (2) preparing and overseeing proper and necessary treatment for students with ongoing medical needs.

 In addition, the Health Office helps establish proper procedures for the general safety and well-being of the students and develops proper protocols for students with food and other life-threatening allergies.